• Skip to main content

 HT2

-One of the most challenging tasks of solid-state physics today is to understand the mechanism for superconductivity in cuprates.
+Common energy scale for magnetism and superconductivity in the cuprates One of the most challenging tasks of solid-state physics today is to understand the mechanism for superconductivity in cuprates.
 These materials, which have a relatively high critical temperature Tc, are based on doped CuO2 planes.
-Since at zero doping they are antiferromagnets, several theories ascribe their superconductivity to holes interacting via a magnetic medium.
-Yet the phenomenon of superconductivity begins at doping levels in which magnetism almost disappears, and therefore there is no clear evidence relating the two.
+Since at zero doping they are antiferromagnets, several theories ascribe…

 Spin Glasses